Max Maven

-Max Maven (born Philip T. Goldstein; December 21, 1950 – November 1, 2022) was an American magician and mentalist whose performances were considered erudite and intelligent.
+Max Maven (born Philip T. Goldstein; December 21, 1950 – November 1, 2022) was an American illusionist and mentalist whose performances were considered erudite and intelligent.
 He is ranked as one of the most influential mentalists of all time, and one of the 100 "Most Influential Magicians of the 20th Century" by Magic Magazine.

 Life, career, and death

+Maven was born to a Jewish family in Ithaca, New York.
+His mother studied Chinese art and his father was an astrophysicist.

 Maven often appeared on television magic shows to perform "interactive" mind reading tricks, namely tricks where he appeared to predict or influence the choices of viewers in real time.
-Maven grew up largely in Boston, Massachusetts, where he became known for his performances at several nightspots including the then popular Playboy Club.
-In Boston, he was formerly a radio deejay.
+Maven grew up largely in Boston, where he became known for his performances at several nightspots including the then popular Playboy Club.
+In Boston, he was once a radio deejay.

 Maven was also a prolific author and conceived many magical and mentalist effects used by other magicians.
 He was a magic consultant for such performers as Harry Blackstone Jr., Mark Wilson, David Copperfield, Penn & Teller, Siegfried & Roy, and Doug Henning, and was a frequent contributor to industry journals such as Genii, The Linking Ring, and M-U-M.

 Maven was featured on the cover of over 30 such magazines over the years, including The Linking Ring, Genii in 1983 (with Japanese magician Shigeo Takagi), and also in 2007 and in 2018, and on the cover of Penguin Magic Monthly in 2019.
 He was the featured magician at the annual conventions of both the Society of American Magicians and the International Brotherhood of Magicians.

 His name was changed legally to Maven but he still used "Phil Goldstein" as a pen name for technical writings.

 Maven had a broad knowledge of magic history and the origins of various tricks and methods.
 He stated that he believed it vital to preserve the history of the art and provide credit to the originators of ideas.

 Maven died from brain cancer on November 1, 2022, at the age of 71.